keboola/developers-docs/extend/generic-extractor/configuration/api/index.md

 }
 {% endhighlight %}

-Notice that it is necessary to add the response code `202` to the existing codes.
+Notice that it is necessary to add the response code `202` to the existing default codes.
 I.e., setting `"codes": [202]` is likely very wrong.

 See [example [EX037]](https://github.com/keboola/generic-extractor/tree/master/doc/examples/037-retry-header).